IPlytics-GmbH/interview-tech-challenges/lru-cache.md

     more, we will need to move items around efficiently.
 That's why people naturally lean toward a [doubly-linked
     list](https://en.wikipedia.org/wiki/Doubly_linked_list) for the job.
-    But there could be other more efficient ways by leveraging the power of Javascript Arrays & the rich family of functions that is built in.
+3. But there could be other more efficient ways, per example by leveraging the power of Javascript Arrays & the rich family of functions that is built in already.

 Minimally, our implementation needs to be able to run the two following
 operations: